khrystynadol/cafe-fe/README.md

 ![Menu page](https://github.com/khrystynadol/cafe-fe/assets/106964524/d58470d5-7d7a-498e-805e-959d1cbc4365)

 To log in, the user should click on the "Log in" button in the navigation bar of the page.
 After that, they will be redirected to the login page, where the form is located.
-To log in, you need to enter your email and password.
+To log in, the user needs to enter your email and password.
 If the user has forgotten his password, he can recover it.

 ![Login form](https://github.com/khrystynadol/cafe-fe/assets/106964524/6304b5ce-f099-492e-b52a-e32479abd4b4)

-If you enter an incorrect email or password, an error message appears below the confirmation button.
+If the user enters an incorrect email or password, an error message appears below the confirmation button.

 ![Wrong login](https://github.com/khrystynadol/cafe-fe/assets/106964524/242608d0-f9a3-46ef-ad14-a658f9d69d79)